bseverns/homeauto/README.md

 - Bind Pi-hole to **LAN + Tailscale** interfaces only (`Settings → DNS → Interface listening behavior → Listen on all interfaces, permit only listed clients`).
 - Lock Unbound to localhost (`interface: 127.0.0.1` and optionally the Tailscale IP if you run split DNS).
 - Enable **DNSSEC** and **QNAME minimisation** inside `unbound.conf` to shred metadata.
+- Default config lives at `config/unbound/unbound.conf`; ACL and forwarder overrides sit in `config/unbound/conf.d/*.conf`.
+Copy/paste the examples, then keep Pi-hole’s upstream pinned to `127.0.0.1#5335`.
 - Populate Pi-hole’s **Conditional Forwarding** with your router’s subnet only if you absolutely need reverse lookups; otherwise, keep queries local.
 - Create an allow-list of client subnets (LAN + tailnet) and drop everything else (`pihole -a -iL "192.168.50.0/24,100.64.0.0/10"`).
 - Monitor Pi-hole audit logs and port hits via your firewall—unexpected chatter means something’s phoning home.